ChartsOrg/Charts/README.md

 github "danielgindi/Charts" ~> 3.0.1
 ```

-In order to build the binaries for a new release, use `carthage build --no-skip-current && carthage archive Charts && carthage archive ChartsRealm`.
+In order to build the binaries for a new release, use `carthage build --no-skip-current && carthage archive Charts`.

 ## 3rd party bindings